Andereoo/TkinterWeb/tkinterweb/docs/HTMLLABEL.md

 * **function** *(python function)* - Specifies the function to call when a link is clicked.

 ---
-#### **on_form_submit**(function)
-Set TkinterWeb to call the specified python function whenever a form is submitted.
-When an HTML form is submitted, three variables, one containing the url, a second containing the submission data, and a third containing the submission method (GET or POST) will be passed to the specified function.

-Parameters
-* **function** *(python function)* - Specifies the function to call when a form is submitted.

----
 #### **set_zoom**(multiplier)
 Set the zoom multiplier of the document.